UW-Climate-Risk-Lab/climate-risk-map/README.md

 # climate-risk-map
-Web application to create an interactive map to visualize climate and infrastructure data for risk analysis
+Web application to create an interactive map to visualize climate and infrastructure data for climate-finance risk analysis